vergeldelacruz/TheAvengers_ProjectManagement/README.md

 1. cd mobile
 2. npm run ios (for Mac)
 3. npm run android (for Wndows)
+4. to run the app create a command with your IP address and use that command => API_URL="http:// -- ENTER YOUR COMPUTER IP-- :3000" npx expo start

 # To run REST API
 1. cd server